kristof1104/CheatMod/CheatMod/README.md

 	- Bugfix Show/Unlock All hints
 version 1.0.4
-	- Unlock Casual games & Sequels when starting new games
+	- Unlock Casual games & Sequels when starting new games version 1.0.5
+	- Added simple way to set money and fans for mod testing.

 How to add CheatMod to your Game Dev Tycoon: